 11. If the variations are major, consider developing a "Recovery Plan Project" which would be a separately planned, monitored, and controlled mini-project, managed the same way as any other project.

 12. Resist the temptation to 'borrow' contingency from future activities.
-Preserve the floats and contingencies of future activities as much as possible; those activities are still largely unknown.
+Preserve the floats and contingencies of future activities as much as possible; those future activities are still largely unknown.

 Very helpful Monitoring and Controlling Tips and Tools are available for several of the knowledge areas so be sure you CLICK HERE to PROCEED.